MatthewJonesIT/IT-Portfolio/README.md

 - Major Multi-Part Projects

 Complex projects that are broken into multiple subfolders with their own documentation.
-Each multi-part oroject includes detailed step-by-step guides, reasoning for technical decisions, and practical implementation notes.
+Each multi-part project includes detailed step-by-step guides, reasoning for technical decisions, and practical implementation notes.
 This structure allows for clear understanding of both overall architecture and specific technical tasks.

 ## Why This Portfolio Matters